itsPLK/ps5_lua_loader/README.md

 * flatz - for sharing ideas and lua implementations
 * null_ptr - for helping to develop umtx exploit for PS5 & numerous helps with the loader development
 * gezine - for sharing the vulnerable games & ideas
-* specter & chendo - for webkit implementations which i refer a lot
+* specter & chendo - for webkit implementations referenced a lot
 * al-azif - parts and information grabbed from his sdk, aswell as from his ftp server
 * horror - for the notification popup and ftp server payloads
 * everyone else who shared their knowledge with the community